What College Taught Me

 This one is hard for me, as there are still times when I feel like I’ve let myself and my family down by withdrawing from college.
 But then I remind myself that recovery isn’t linear.
 Recover is like a roller coaster ride: bumpy, unexpected, and full of so many twists and turns that at times, I simply want to hurl myself over the rails in frustration.
 As for relapse, well, relapse is horrible, but it happens, and it’s not my fault.
 I didn’t choose to be this way after all.

 Number five: Relapse isn’t the end of the world.

-Just because I took a couple steps back doesn’t mean that all the progress I’ve made has been for nothing.
+Just because I took a couple of steps back doesn’t mean that all the progress I’ve made has been for nothing.
 This is simply another hurdle I must overcome, and that’s exactly what I plan to do.
 I’ve been home for a month, and while my mental health is far from perfect, I think I’m headed in the right direction.
 I’ve started writing again, I’ve applied for several book events, and I’ve even been taking driving lessons, which will hopefully pay off at my road test tomorrow (pray for me).
 I don’t know what will happen in terms of my education, but thankfully, I have plenty of options from online schooling to community college to getting a job around town and growing my bank account.
 And if there’s one thing I’m sure of it’s that recovery is still very possible.
 My mental illness may have won this time, but it won’t defeat me in the long run.